MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/alter-merge-table-command.md

 | *FolderName* | string | | The name of the folder to add to the table. |

 > [!NOTE]
 > If you try to alter a column type, the command will fail.
-Use the [`.alter column`](alter-column.md) command instead.
+Use [`.alter column`](alter-column.md) instead.

 > [!TIP]
 > Use `.show table [TableName] cslschema` to get the existing column schema before you alter it.

 ## How the command affects the data

-* Existing data isn't modified or deleted
+* Existing data won't be modified or deleted
-* New columns are added to the end of the schema
+* New columns will be added to the end of the schema
 * Data in new columns is assumed to be null

 ## Examples